 4. Directory-Based Cache Coherence Protocol

-Directory-Based cache coherence protocol is a hardware solution to cache coherence problem.
-It is implemented to a large multiprocessor system where the shared memory and processors are connected using the interconnection network.
+Directory-Based cache coherence protocol is a hardware solution to the cache coherence problem.
+It is implemented in a large multiprocessor system where the shared memory and processors are connected using the interconnection network.

 The directories are implemented in each memory module of the multiprocessors system.
-The directory keeps the record of all the actions taken to each data block.
-Due to its cost and the complexity directory-based cache coherence protocols are implemented only to large multiprocessors system.
+These directories keep the record of all the actions taken to each data block i.e. whether a data block in the cache of a processor is invalid, or is being modified, or is in the shared state.
+Due to its cost and complexity directory-based cache coherence protocols are implemented only to large multiprocessors systems.

 - Whenever a processor modifies a data block in its cache, the copies of the same data block in other caches and the memory are not updated.
 So, the other caches would have the old copy of the same data block.
 This leads to data inconsistency and it’s a cache coherence problem.

-- We have the protocols to maintain the cache coherence in the system like write-through protocol, write-back protocol, snoopy protocol, directory-based protocol, and MESI protocol.
+- We have the protocols to maintain the cache coherence in the system like write-through protocol, write-back protocol, snoopy protocol, and directory-based protocol.

-So, the cache coherence is one of the important things to be maintained by the processor.
-Ignoring it wouldn’t work and shows disastrous results.
+So, cache coherence is one of the important things to be maintained by the processor.
+Ignoring it wouldn’t work and will shows disastrous results.